 - Solo competition: SUP boards must be 14 feet or under.
-Rudders are not allowed.
+Rudders and/or foils are not allowed.

 - Team competition: SUP boards must be 14 feet or under.
-Rudders are not allowed.
+Rudders and/or foils are not allowed.

-- Solo tour, team tour, day stages and weekend stages: SUP boards must be 16 feet or under.
+- Solo tour, team tour, day stages and weekend stages: SUP boards must be between 12 and 16 feet.